JasmineMcd/Assignment1/README.md

 ## Assignment 1# : Xed program converts file content to hex or binary format.

-Jasmine McDuffie 825467728 CS530 Assignment 1
+# Jasmine McDuffie 825467728 CS530 Assignment 1

-This project opens the file given by a user.
-The program checks if the file is open, if not prints error opening file.
-Next the file is read and the user can either have the file contents converted to heximal or binary.
-The address is printed before the statement.There is a xed.cpp file, Makefile, README, and xed.h file.

-*File Reader Program
-*Checks if file is open
-*Converts to Binary
-*Converts to Hex

-This project taught me how to use linux and how to use vi to make files.
-I used Ubuntu to create xed assignment 1 program.
+This project displays human readable file contents along with either binary,6 ocects per line, or hexidecimal, 16 bytes per line, format.

+This is a File Reader Program.
+Checks if file is open.
+Converts to Binary or to Hex.
+Prints human readable characters or a . where is is not printable.

+I learned how to utiliza ascii values to print human readable characters and how to represent binary format.